-The Government of India may enact new tax legislation that could impact the way we are taxed in the future.
+The Government of India has enacted new tax legislation that could impact the way we are taxed in the future.
 For example, the Government of India has issued guidelines on General Anti Avoidance Rule (the "GAAR"), which came into effect on April 1, 2017, and which is intended to curb sophisticated tax avoidance.
 Under the GAAR, a business arrangement will be deemed an "impermissible avoidance arrangement" if the main purpose of the arrangement is to obtain tax benefits.
-Although the full implications of the GAAR are presently still unclear, if we are deemed to have violated any of its provisions, we may face an increase to our tax liability.
+If we are deemed to have violated any of its provisions, we may face an increase to our tax liability.
 However, we do not expect any adverse impact on account of the GAAR.